 Els’ triumph 13 years ago was a tournament that involved everything we love about the competition, as after a fairly benign opening two days, the wind changed direction in the third round, with Tiger Woods the most notable name to be almost literally blown off course, eventually carding an 81.

 The reinvigorated Woods will undoubtedly be hoping for revenge in 2013 and, as he did in 2000 and 2005 at St Andrews and Hoylake in 2006, he will be looking to plot his way round another of Britain’s most famous layouts.
-This year, tiger woods is priced at 8/1.
+This year, Tiger Woods is at 8/1.

 However, as that fabled day showed, even the best can’t always deal with what the British Open throws at them and that’s why we are all so excited about what promises to be another epic battle on the links.
 Can’t wait!